 LVHN ACO’s Mission and Vision

-Vision statement: To create a health system that delivers patient-centered, high-value care and support individuals and groups in the achievement of better health.
+To foster a collaborative delivery of patient centered, high-value care to support individuals and groups in the achievement of better health and well-being.

 What is an Accountable Care Organization?

 An Accountable Care Organization (ACO) is a group of doctors, hospitals and other health care providers working together with Medicare to provide high-quality, coordinated care.
 The goal of coordinated care is to ensure patients get the right care at the right time and to reduce duplication of services.
 When high-quality care is delivered, health care dollars are spent more wisely and money can be saved.
 If money is saved, the ACO may share in the savings it achieves.